ioBroker/ioBroker.docs/docs/en/install/README.md

 translatedFrom: de
 translatedWarning: If you want to edit this document please delete "translatedFrom" field, elsewise this document will be translated automatically again
 editLink: https://github.com/ioBroker/ioBroker.docs/edit/master/docs/en/install/README.md
-hash: cXCnQhJJ5tLyjqNy0/BSLGlSJ/itamZzKK1AvHi0CB8=
+hash: f9RUP8DSRD849lTp1tJ42sdLAIzCFBqSH0BULdK0P3A=
 ---
 # Introduction
-?> ***This is a placeholder*** .<br><br> Help with ioBroker and expand this article.
+?> ***This is a placeholder***.<br><br> Help ioBroker and expand this article.
 Please note the [ioBroker Style Guide](https://www.iobroker.net/#de/documentation/community/styleguidedoc.md) so that the changes can be adopted more easily.

-@@@ This document: What to expect in this section.
-Provide guidance on how best to behave when choosing the type of installation.
+@@@ This document: What can I expect in this section. give guidance on how best to behave when choosing the type of installation.
 Red thread through the chapter.

-Suggested topics:
+Topic suggestions:

 * Platform recommendation
 * Requirements
 * Setup variants
-* Cut into Stable / Latest / GitHub if necessary
+* if necessary cut Stable/Latest/GitHub
-* Installation depending on the platform, see nav tree links
+* See nav tree links for installation depending on platform
-* Further steps after the installation: Tutorial First Setup
+* Additional steps after installation: First setup tutorial
 * Reference to help at the end of the chapter if it doesn't work

 @@@